Famous Cemeteries of The United States

 The borough of Queens, especially in Flushing where the #7 train traverses, is one of the most ethnically diverse places on earth.

-Almost 50% of its inhabitants are foreign born.
+Almost 50% of its inhabitants are foreign-born.

-Over 180 languages are spoken in the city, from common languages like Spanish and Russian to obscure southeast Asian dialects.
+Over 180 languages are spoken in the city, from common languages like Spanish and Russian to obscure Southeast Asian dialects.

 Almost 60% of inhabitants speak a language other than English at home, and the rich culinary traditions found in the city’s streets are a foodie’s paradise.

-Just as the city’s diverse residents coexisted peacefully in life, so too they rest in close proximity to each other in the local cemeteries.
+Just as the city’s diverse residents coexisted peacefully in life, so too did they rest in close proximity to each other in the local cemeteries.

 Examples of these cemeteries include Maple Grove and Saint Mary’s.
-You will find tombstones in numerous languages, Hindi, Chinese, Russian and Spanish to mention a few.
+You will find tombstones in numerous languages, including Hindi, Chinese, Russian and Spanish to mention a few.
 All next to each other.

 And in their midst, the Statue of Liberty, a fitting symbol of the city that welcomed them in life and now welcomes them in death, once and forever, New Yorkers.